Azure/azure-sdk-for-ruby/README.md

         * create, list, and delete subscriptions
         * create, list, and delete rules

+# Supported Ruby Versions

+* Ruby 1.9.3
+* Ruby 2.0

+**Notice** that Ruby 2.0 x64 on Windows is not supported due to the [lack of nokogiri](https://github.com/sparklemotion/nokogiri/issues/864).

 # Getting Started

 ## Install the rubygem package